enterprisemediawiki/meza/README.md

 ## Running the setup script

-Login to your server and run the following:
+Login to your server and run the following (should take 20-45 minutes):

 ```
 curl -LO https://raw.github.com/enterprisemediawiki/meza/master/scripts/install.sh